mathiskruger/logisland/logisland-documentation/tutorials/index-apache-logs.rst

 In the following getting started tutorial we'll drive you through the process of Apache log mining with LogIsland platform.

 We will start a Docker container hosting all the LogIsland services, launch two streaming processes and send some apache logs to the system in order to analyze them in a dashboard.
+Thus make sure Docker is properly installed beforehand and that the docker daemon has started.

 .. note::